xh/hoist-react/README.md

 reactive programming that extends beyond Components.
 Please review and familiarize yourself with the MobX documentation to make the best use of Hoist React.

-All Hoist Components (functional or class-based) include 'observer' support from the 'mobx-react-lite' project.
+All Hoist Components (functional or class-based) include 'observer' support from the 'mobx-react' project.
 This means that these Components are automatically re-rendered when any observable state they used during their last render is modified.
 This support provides the core engine of reactivity in Hoist.